humane law enforcement

 ANIMAL CONTROL OFFICER: The primary function of an animal control officer is the same as that of a dog control officer; however, the employing city/town/village has extended enforcement powers applied to dogs to now be applied to all animals, such as companion animals, domestic animals, livestock and wildlife.
 For further information, please contact your town supervisor.
 Animal Control Officers are typically paid employees of the municipalities in which they work.

 HUMANE LAW ENFORCEMENT: The Finger Lakes SPCA of Central New York’s HUMANE LAW ENFORCEMENT OFFICER responds to complaint of neglect and abuse.
-Depending on the nature of the complaint, he may work with other local law enforcement agencies such as New York State Police, Auburn Police Department or Cayuga County Sheriff.
+Depending on the nature of the complaint, he/she may work with other local law enforcement agencies such as New York State Police, Auburn Police Department or Cayuga County Sheriff.

 Please note that local law enforcement (Cayuga County Sheriff’s Office, New York State Police and Auburn Police Department) are required by statute to enforce animal cruelty laws, investigate and charge.